Friday, October 4, 2024

 Suleika Jaouad, Just Married, 2024.
 Watercolor on cradled plywood.
 Courtesy of the artists.
 Photo: Courtesy of ArtYard/John Carlano

-Suleika Jaouad and Anne Francey: The Alchemy of Blood brings together artworks created separately, at different moments in the lives of this mother and daughter/teacher and student, bound together through maternity and illness.
-Beautifully curated, this exhibition brilliantly reveals how these various media creations inform each other.
-The theme, alchemy (the medieval belief in turning lead into gold) reimagines it as the power of art.
-Art or the creative act, turns negative energies (fear, isolation, anxiety, helplessness, and pain) into lovely colors and compositions that capture the feeling of birth, resilience, and surrendering into a vast unknown.
+Suleika Jaouad and Anne Francey: The Alchemy of Blood brings together artworks created separately and at different moments in the lives of a mother and daughter.
+Carefully curated, this beautiful exhibition effectively reveals how these various media creations inform one another.
+The theme, alchemy (the medieval belief in turning lead into gold), refers to the transformative powers of art.
+Here we see negative energies (fear, isolation, anxiety, helplessness, and pain) channeled into reaching for the opposite - for vitality, strength, and survival, even if it means surrendering into a vast unknown.
+The "blood" in the title references the mother-daughter relationship and their shared experience fighting Suleika's leukemia, a cancer of the blood and lymphatic system.

 Suleika Jaouad, Just Married, 2024.
 Watercolor on cradled plywood.
 Anne Francey, Red and Grey, 1988.
 Acrylic on canvas.
 Courtesy of the artists.
 Photo: Courtesy of ArtYard/John Carlano